Research and Teaching Areas

 Family; Social Science and Law; Poverty

-Leah A. Hill is an Associate Clinical Professor at Fordham University School of Law.
+Leah A. Hill is associate dean for experiential education and associate clinical professor at Fordham Law.
 Professor Hill teaches in the area of family law and clinical education with particular emphasis on interdisciplinary approaches to family law problems.
 She has lectured and consulted extensively in the United States and abroad and has frequently served as a commentator in the news media on a variety of family law issues.
-She has also served on countless local and national committees and boards, including, but not limited to, The City of New York Mayor’s Advisory Committee on The Judiciary, the Advisory Board for the Violent Crimes Against Women on Campuses, Technical Assistance Program and the National Child Custody and Visitation Focus Group.
+She has also served on countless local and national committees and boards, including, but not limited to, the City of New York Mayor’s Advisory Committee on the Judiciary, the Advisory Board for the Violent Crimes Against Women on Campuses, Technical Assistance Program and the National Child Custody and Visitation Focus Group.

 - Mayor's Office to Combat Domestic Violence, Advisory Board Member since 2003